Software for Distributed Computation on Medical Databases: A Demonstration Project: Introduction

-There has been work on the technical aspects of shared computation \citep{wu_preserving_2012, wu_grid_2012, jiang_webglore:_2013} for particular applications, but little has been published on the software needed to support the ``social networking'' aspect of shared computing, to reduce the barriers to collaboration.
-We describe a set of software tools that allow the rapid assembly of a collaborative computational project, based on the flexible and extensible \proglang{R}~\citep{r-core} statistical software and other open source packages, that can work across a heterogeneous collection of database environments (RedCAP, i2b2, local versions), with full transparency to allow local officials concerned with privacy protections to validate the safety of the method.
-The software, examples, and documentation can be found at GitHub, and it is freely modifiable by users.
+There has been work on the technical aspects of shared computation for particular applications: \citet{jiang_webglore:_2013} and \citet{Luocv083} describe distributed implementations of logistic regression and Cox regression respectively without sharing patient-level data using \proglang{Java} applets; \citet{wolfson2010datashield} describe fitting generalized linear models using \proglang{R}.
+Little has been published on the software needed to support the ``social networking'' aspect of shared computing, to reduce the barriers to collaboration.
+We present a general set of software tools that allow the rapid assembly of a collaborative computational project, based on the flexible and extensible \proglang~\citep{r-core} statistical software and other open source packages, that can work across a heterogeneous collection of database environments (RedCAP, i2b2, local versions), with full transparency to allow local officials concerned with privacy protections to validate the safety of the method.
+Our work differs from the above in that it is far more general: Generalized Linear Models, Cox Models, Singular Value Decomposition computations all fit under the same infrastructure.
+It also has potential for further extensibility since \proglang{R} already has a vast array of statistical computations built into it; distributed implementations can be easily constructed by re-engineering existing code for those computations. \citet{wolfson2010datashield} comes closest in spirit to what we propose although the implementation is in a specific context, that of the OPAL system.
+Our software, examples, and documentation can be found on CRAN as well as GitHub, and it is freely modifiable by users.
 The rationale, scientific uses, and further details of the social networking aspects of the method are discussed elsewhere.
 In this article we describe the principles, architecture, and successful test results for two privacy-preserving examples.
-The first is a well-known distributed version of Rank-$k$ Singular Value Decomposition and the second is a novel instance (fitting a site-stratified Cox Proportional Hazards Model).
+The first is a novel instance of fitting a site-stratified Cox Proportional Hazards Model and the second is a well-known distributed version of Rank-$k$ Singular Value Decomposition.
 These illustrate the challenges and solutions to implementing a shared computation.
 We show how to take any model fit that breaks up in a similar way and implement it as a distributed computation.
 We describe some possible use cases that may be of interest.